diogoff/isttok-tomography/README.md

 ## Reconstructions

-- Run `reconstructions.py` to reconstruct the plasma profile at specific time points.
+- Run `reconstructions.py` to reconstruct the plasma profile at specific points in time.

-    - The regularization is based on the horizontal and vertical differences between pixels.
+    - The regularization is based on the differences between adjacent pixels.

     - The pixels outside the vessel have an additional regularization imposed on them.